 BooksMs.
 Forest has written seven children's picture books based on folktales.
 Her first book, "The Baker's Dozen: A Colonial American Tale" (Harcourt Brace Jovanovich, 1988) won an American Institute for Graphic Arts Award and was selected by the Children's Literature Center of the Library of Congress to be part of a traveling book exhibit sent to Russia in celebration of the 1989 Year of the Young Reader.
 Her second book, "The Woman Who Flummoxed the Fairies: An Old Tale From Scotland" (Harcourt Brace Jovanovich, 1990) is a Junior Library Guild Selection and was chosen as a Pick of the Lists for 1990 by the American Booksellers Association.
 "A Big Quiet House: A Yiddish Folktale from Eastern Europe," (August House, 1996) was an American Booksellers' Pick of the Lists.
 Her newest picture books, published by August House include "Stone Soup" (1998) a Parent’s Choice Selection, "Feathers: A Jewish Tale from Eastern Europe" (2005), "The Little Red Hen" (2006), chosen as a New York Public Library's 100 Best Children's Books for Reading and Sharing, and "The Contest Between the Sun and the Wind: An Aesop's Fable" (2008).

 Ms. Forest's first full-length folktale collection, "Wonder Tales from Around the World" (August House), won the Storytelling World Anthology Award for 1996.
 Its sequel, "Wisdom Tales from Around the World," received the 1997 Storytelling World Anthology Award.
-Her newest anthology, "Ancient and Epic Tales from Around the World published in 2016 by August House has won a NAPPA award and a Parents' Choice Award.
+Her newest anthology, "Ancient and Epic Tales from Around the World published in 2016 by August House has won a NAPPA award, a Parents' Choice Award, a Storytelling World Award, and the Anne Izard Storyteller's Choice Award.

 Ms. Forest has been selected as a recipient of the 1997 Circle of Excellence Award presented by the National Storytelling Association.